odissei-data/awesome-tres-social-sciences/CONTRIBUTION_GUIDELINES.md

 # Option 1: Pull requests (PRs)
 To submit a changed version of the list ([README.md](./README.md)) with your own additions, you can work on the GitHub web interface.
 We recommend the following:
 - Fork this repository in your own workspace (please note: you can also do it by clicking on the little edit/pen icon on the top right side of the Markdown viewer on the GitHub web interface)
-- Commit/push your changes in that fork; please do not forget to add a short description;
+- Commit/push your changes in that fork; please do not forget to choose a category
 - Submit a pull request to the master branch of this repository.

 ## Formatting rules